Additional Field Monitoring Projects

 Bay Area Raptor Nesting Survey (BARNS)

 A project sponsored by the Golden Gate Raptor Observatory (GGRO) to monitor raptor nesting activity.
-The local effort within Napa and Sonoma counties needs more volunteers & new teams are being formed in Napa.
-Contact Norma Ferriz if you would like to join a group firstname.lastname@example.org.
-Or inquire to GGRO about nest monitoring in other areas.
+Inquire to GGRO about nest monitoring in various areas around the bay..
 GGRO also trains volunteers to count and band hawks during migration.

 The goal of this project is to learn about the factors that influence Blue Oak habitat regeneration (severely threatened in California).
 The first season of volunteer work was completed in the spring of 2010, with study sites at Bobcat Ranch in Winters and other properties further north.
 This is a long-term project and there will be additional opportunities to participate in the future.
 Click here for more information.
 This project is part of the Audubon Landowner Stewardship Program.